vikichern/vick_eshop_sqlite/README.md

 * Description:
 Interior design e-commerce.
-For the back-end - the Django framework API and Simple JWT for handling user authentication and managing data and MySQL as database.
+For the back-end - the Django framework API and Simple JWT for handling user authentication and managing data and SQLite as database.
 On the front-end - React with Redux and TypeScript enable a dynamic and responsive user interface.

 * Technologies: